Evaluating Complex Queries on Streaming Graphs: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper introduces a general-purpose query processing framework for streaming graphs that consists of: (i) streaming graph query model and algebra with well-founded semantics, and (ii) a prototype system that consists of physical operator implementations as an embodiment of the proposed framework.
-The proposed SGA treats paths as first-class citizens and it provides the foundational framework to precisely describe the semantics of complex streaming graph queries that combine path navigation and subgraph pattern queries in a uniform manner.
-Experimental analyses on real-world and synthetic streaming graphs demonstrate the feasibility and the potential performance gains of our framework.
-Future research directions we consider are: (i) to design an SGA-based query optimizer that adaptively improves the query execution performance w.r.t. changing system conditions, and (ii) to extend our framework with attribute-based predicates to fully support the property graph model.
-There is, of course, much work to be done in developing alternative physical operator implementations.
+This paper introduces a general-purpose query processing framework for streaming graphs that consists of (i) streaming graph query model and algebra with well-founded semantics, and (ii) a prototype streaming graph query processor as an embodiment of the proposed framework.
+The SGQ model addresses the requirements we set forth for querying streaming graphs by capturing both common features of existing graph query languages and novel features that are beyond the power of existing languages (such as the treatment of paths as first-class citizens, powerful path patterns and composability).
+SGA and its transformation rules provide the foundational framework to express and evaluate streaming graph queries.
+Our prototype streaming graph query processor exemplifies physical operator implementations specific to streaming graph queries due to this framework.
+Experimental analyses on real-world and synthetic streaming graphs demonstrate the feasibility and the potential performance gains of our approach.

+SGQ and SGA establish the basis of systematic study of query processing issues over streaming graphs.
+We are now engaged in research along two dimensions: (i) designing an SGA-based query optimizer for the systematic exploration of the rich plan space using SGA’s transformation rules, and (ii) incorporating attribute-based predicates to fully support the property graph model.

+Additional work that would enrich the implementation include the development of alternative physical operators and additional transformation rules for plan space enumeration.
+Given that the SGQ-SGA framework is complete with a clear semantics (as captured in RQ model), and given that SGQ incorporates the capabilities of existing and emerging query languages, future work can focus on efficient implementation.